Best Snowshoes TechnoBuffalo 2021

 - Snow does not collect on the deck

-Grabbing your snowshoes and hitting the trails or backcountry is one of the best winter exercises.
-You burn calories, get some exercise, and get out in nature rather than hibernating all season.
+Grabbing your snowshoes, ski goggles, and hitting the trails or backcountry is one of the best exercises.
+You burn calories, get some exercise, and spend quality time in nature rather than hibernating all season.

-The snowshoes I swear by for most conditions are the ENKEEO All-Terrain Snowshoes.
-The body is a lightweight aluminum alloy that doesn't weigh you down, and the PE decking gives you good flotation on most types of snow.
-If you mostly go off-trail or up into the mountains, be aware that lots of light and powdery snow can be a challenge for these shoes.
-You'll sink a bit more than you expect.
+The snowshoes I swear by for most conditions are from FLASHTEK.
+The body is a lightweight aircraft-grade aluminum that doesn't weigh you down, and the HDPE decking gives you good flotation on most types of snow.
+If you tend to use your shoes up in the mountains, be aware that lots of light and powdery snow can be a challenge for these shoes.
+You'll sink a bit more than you expect and have difficulty with the lack of heel lifts.

-These shoes have traction to spare thanks to the superbly designed crampons.
-Going up and down icy stretches is no challenge for the All Terrains.
-The double ratchet bindings are genius, allowing you to slip in and out of your shoes in seconds.
-This package includes a carry bag, and the entire setup is a steal at this price point.
+These shoes have traction to spare thanks to the superbly designed forged aluminum alloy crampons.
+Going up and down icy stretches is no challenge whatsoever.
+The fast-ratchet buckle bindings are genius, allowing you to slip in and out of your shoes in seconds.
+This package includes a carry bag and poles, and the entire setup is a steal at this price point.

 Credits — The team that worked on this guide